Mambwe-Lungu language

 The Mambwe and Lungu peoples living at the southern end of Lake Tanganyika in Tanzania and Zambia speak a common language with minor dialectical differences.
 Perhaps half of the Fipa people to their north speak it as a native language.
 When spoken by the Fipa, it is called "Fipa-Mambwe"; this is also the term for the branch of Bantu languages which includes Fipa and Mambwe-Lungu.

-Mambwe language is spoken by the people who are found in Rukwa region, southern Sumbawanga town.
-It is a language which is one of the three dialects spoken by the indigenous people of Rukwa Region.
-People of this region speak Fipa, Mambwe and Kinyiha.